sy8low/Food-4BigTots/README.md

     * The **ingredient checklists** in the recipe pages.

-### Styling 💅
+### 💅 Styling
 Click **[here](food4bigtots/static/scss/styles.scss)** to view the my custom pre-compiled SASS stylesheet (both my custom SASS stylesheet and the one provided by Bootstrap were compiled into a single CSS stylesheet, which is used to style pages).

-Styling was the most challenging part of this project 😵‍💫.
+Styling was the most challenging part of this project. 😵‍💫

 #### Bootstrap Utility Classes & Custom CSS Stylesheet
 * I like **Bootstrap’s utility classes**, as they offer great convenience and are neater than inline styling and IDs.